Ernst Ising: Work

 A ferromagnetic interaction tends to align spins, and an antiferromagnetic tends to antialign them.

-The spins can be thought of as living on a graph, where each node has exactly one spin, and each edge connects two spins with a nonzero value of J. If all the Js are equal, it is convenient to measure energy in units of J. Then a model is completely specified by the graph and the sign of J.
+The spins can be thought of as living on a graph, where each node has exactly one spin, and each edge connects two spins with a nonzero value of J. If all the J values are equal, it is convenient to measure energy in units of J. Then a model is completely specified by the graph and the sign of J.